-'''

-combine (other: List[Item], actor: tale.base.Living) \rightarrow Optional[tale.base.Item]
+$combine (other: typing.List[typing.Item], actor: tale.base.Living) \rightarrow typing.Union[typing.Item, None-Type]$

-'''

 Combine the other thing(s) with us.
 If successful, return the new Item to replace us + all other items with. (so 'other' must NOT contain any item not used in combining the things, or it will be silently lost!)
 If stuff cannot be combined, return None (or raise an ActionRefused with a particular message).